Asylum seekers and refugees donate money, help clearing up after Italian earthquake

 About 50 asylum seekers hosted by GUS in the area came forward, and they will be working in groups of 15 or 20 per day, coordinated by Italy's Civil Protection Department.

-Ten more refugee volunteers reached the devastated areas this morning from the southern province of Benevento, Paolo Di Donato, director of Centri Damasco, an organisation that helps refugees, told the Thomson Reuters Foundation.
+Ten more refugee volunteers reached the devastated areas this morning from the southern province of Benevento, Paolo Di Donato, director of Centri Damasco, an organization that helps refugees, told the Thomson Reuters Foundation.

 Centri Damasco has also offered to host 100 people displaced by the quake.